 https://en.wikipedia.org/wiki/Digital_autopsy A digital autopsy is a non-invasive autopsy

-Published in Scanners.
+Published in Scanners and Imaging.

 A digital autopsy is a non-invasive autopsy in which digital imaging technology, such as with Computerized Tomography (CT) or Magnetic Resonance Imaging (MRI) scans, is used to develop three-dimensional images for a virtual exploration of a human body.